Azure-Samples/Microchip-PIC-IoT-Wx/PIC_IoT_Hub.md

 11. Wait for the PIC-IoT board to connect to your DPS and stabilize (allow up to 2 minutes); eventually the Blue and Green LEDs should both stay constantly on (which signifies a successful & stable DPS connection).
 If the Red LED comes on and stays lit, then something was incorrectly programmed (e.g. application firmware, Wi-Fi credentials, ID Scope).
 If the Blue LED is not constantly on, then there is an issue with connecting to your wireless access point.

-12. To enable the “full” debug messaging output to the terminal emulator window, execute the command `debug 4` on the Command Line Interface (CLI).
+12. To enable the “full” debug messaging output to the terminal emulator window, execute the command `debug 4` on the CLI.
 To disable the debug messages at any time, execute the command `debug 0` (debug levels range from 0 to 4).
 The CLI is always active, even while debug messages are being continuously displayed on the terminal window.

+13. In the future, without having to rebuild the project and reprogram the board, you may also reconfigure the WiFi SSID and password credentials during run time of the application by using the `wifi` CLI command
+    ```bash
+    wifi <MY_WIFI_AP_SSID>,<MY_WIFI_AP_PSWD>,2
+    ```
-13. Experiment with the CLI commands to control the LED’s from the terminal emulator window by issuing the led command (usage: "led [led],[state]")
+14. Experiment with the CLI commands to control the LED’s from the terminal emulator window by issuing the `led` command (usage: "led [led],[state]")
 [led] : {1 = blue, 2 = green, 3 = yellow, 4 = red}
 [state] : {1 = on, 2 = off, 3 = start blinking, 4 = stop blinking}